Contrast-Security-OSS/docs/content/admin/org_settings/integrations/GenericWebhook.md

 -->

 Contrast supports generic webhook integration, which allows you to receive notifications on any URL that receives POST messages.
-The simple integration format requires you to fill in fields for **Title** and **Message**.
+The simple integration format requires you to fill the `title` and `message`.

 Sample code: